Search for electroweak production of supersymmetric particles in final states with two $\tau$-leptons in $\sqrt{s}$ = 13

 Supersymmetry (SUSY)~\cite{Golfand:1971iw,Volkov:1973ix,Wess:1974tw,Wess:1974jb,Ferrara:1974pu,Salam:1974ig,Martin:1997ns} postulates the existence of a bosonic (fermionic) partner for each fermionic (bosonic) particle of the Standard Model (SM), whose spin differs by one half unit from each corresponding SM particle.
 In models that conserve $R$-parity~\cite{Farrar:1978xj}, the lightest supersymmetric particle (LSP) is stable and can be an excellent dark-matter candidate~\cite{Goldberg:1983nd,Ellis:1983ew}.

-In the simplified SUSY models considered here, the sector of SUSY particles with only electroweak interactions contains charginos ($\susy{\chi}^{\pm}_{i}$, $i = 1, 2$, in order of increasing masses), neutralinos ($\susy{\chi}^{0}_{j}$, $j = 1, 2, 3, 4$, in order of increasing masses), charged sleptons (\slepton), and sneutrinos ($\susy{\nu}$).
+In the simplified SUSY models considered in this article, the sector of SUSY particles with only electroweak interactions contains charginos ($\susy{\chi}^{\pm}_{i}$, $i = 1, 2$, in order of increasing masses), neutralinos ($\susy{\chi}^{0}_{j}$, $j = 1, 2, 3, 4$, in order of increasing masses), charged sleptons (\slepton), and sneutrinos ($\susy{\nu}$).
 Charginos and neutralinos are the mass eigenstates formed from linear superpositions of the superpartners of the Higgs bosons and electroweak gauge bosons.
 The charged sleptons are the superpartners of the charged leptons and are denoted by subscripts reflecting the chirality of the SM partner fields, referred to as \sleptonL or \sleptonR, respectively.
 The slepton mass eigenstates are a mixture of \sleptonL and \sleptonR, and are labeled as $\susy{\ell}_{k}$ ($k = 1, 2$ in order of increasing mass).
 In this work, the scalar superpartners of the left-handed $\tau$-lepton ($\stau_\mathrm{L}$) and right-handed $\tau$-lepton ($\stau_\mathrm{R}$) are assumed to be mass degenerate unless explicitly stated, and are referred to as ``staus.''
-Also, $R$-parity is conserved and the LSP is the $\ninoone$ in this work.
+All SUSY scenarios considered in this publication conserve $R$-parity and the LSP is the $\ninoone$.

 Although they are experimentally challenging, final states with $\tau$-leptons are of particular interest in SUSY searches.
 Light sleptons could play a role in the co-annihilation of neutralinos in the early universe, and models with light stau decays into light neutralinos can shed light on the nature of dark matter~\cite{Vasquez:2011}.
 Furthermore, should SUSY or any other physics beyond the Standard Model (BSM) involving leptons be discovered, independent studies of all three lepton flavors are necessary to investigate the coupling structure of the new physics, especially concerning lepton universality.